lantoli/terraform-provider-lantoli/docs/data-sources/advanced_clusters.md

 ### labels

-**WARNING:** This property is deprecated and will be removed in the future, use the `tags` attribute instead.

 Key-value pairs that categorize the cluster.
 Each key and value has a maximum length of 255 characters.
 You cannot set the key `Infrastructure Tool`, it is used for internal purposes to track aggregate usage.

 * `key` - The key that you want to write.